 Food and drink sector product developments

-Fine bubble technologies are a fascinating area of science constantly evolving yielding new discoveries.
+Fine and ultra-fine bubble technologies are a fascinating area of science constantly evolving yielding new discoveries.

 One of the most useful articles on fine and ultra-fine bubbles has been written by Professor Martin Chaplin and can be found via the following link... http://www1.lsbu.ac.uk/water/nanobubble.html